Auto Scaling

-In order to enable this functionality the labels below must be defined at
+To enable cluster auto-scaling the labels below must be defined at cluster creation time:

 • auto_scaling_enabled=true